reywnnn/Vertex-Color-Tool/readme.md

 ## Installation

 1. Download the `.py` file:
-2. In Blender: Edit -> Preferences -> Add-ons -> Install from Disk... `.py` file.
+2. In Blender: Edit → Preferences → Add-ons → Install from Disk... `.py` file.
-3. Enjoy.